 - Needs more server resources and can be a little slower sometimes

 - No free option available (you can try demo version instead)

 Pricing — Divi vs Beaver Builder

-The pricing of both Beaver Builder and Divi include unlimited websites meaning that there is no limit on the number of sites you can use the page builders for.
+The pricing between both Beaver Builder vs Divi includes unlimited websites meaning that there is no limit on the number of sites you can use the page builders for.

 - Forever free plan with limited modules

 - Standard plan at $99 with unlimited sites license

 - Pro plan at $199 and everything of Standard plus Beaver Builder theme and multisite capability